The Cultural Heart of the Cyclades

 Introduction

-The Cyclades are the essence of Greece — whitewashed towns, neoclassical harbours, and sparkling Aegean seas.
-From quietly elegant Syros to the calm shores of Kea, Syfnos, and Kythnos, this journey moves between lived-in islands and peaceful anchorages, revealing a slower, more authentic side of these storied isles.
+The Cyclades are the essence of Greece — whitewashed towns, neoclassical harbours and sparkling Aegean seas.
+Sailing from Athens to Kea, Syros, Sifnos and Kythnos, this itinerary is shaped by longer Aegean passages, rewarding arrivals and a deeper sense of journey through the quieter, more authentic side of these storied islands.

 Ancient Greek ruins with tall stone columns at sunset over the ocean and a distant island.